rloechner/cloud-kit/README.md

 CloudKit aims to provide a simple, maintainable web solution that anyone can use to create a professional online presence without the hassle of complex setups.
 Whether you’re a non-profit, a personal trainer, a chef, or a guitar player, this toolkit is designed to be flexible and easy to extend.

+This entire project is being built using **ChatGPT prompts**—curated, tested, and implemented by me!
+The goal is to see if we can create a fully cloud-based, easy-to-replicate website starter kit that anyone can fork and use.

+Think of it as an AI-assisted web development experiment.
+If you're reading this and trying to follow along, welcome to the journey! 🚀

 **Happy coding!**